Eating Amla During Pregnancy – Benefits, How to Eat & More

-- Benefits Of Eating Amla During Pregnancy
+- Benefits of Eating Amla During Pregnancy

 - Can You Drink Gooseberry Juice When Pregnant?

-- Is Cooked Amla Safe For Pregnant Women?
+- Is Cooked Amla Safe for Pregnant Women?

-- When To Avoid Amla In Pregnancy?
+- When to Avoid Amla During Pregnancy

-- Ways To Incorporate Gooseberry (Amla) In Your Diet
+- Ways to Incorporate Gooseberry (Amla) in Your Diet

 - Frequently Asked Questions

-Benefits Of Eating Amla During Pregnancy
+Benefits of Eating Amla During Pregnancy

 - Enhances digestion: Amla helps in reducing problems like indigestion and acidity formation as it stimulates gastric juices in the stomach and helps in the digestion of food.

-- Helps in maintaining blood pressure: The abundance of Vitamin C in amla helps blood vessels dilate which in turn helps in maintaining and sustaining normal blood pressure.
+- Helps in maintaining blood pressure: The abundance of Vitamin C in amla helps blood vessels dilate, which, in turn, helps in maintaining and sustaining normal blood pressure.

-- Helps in controlling oedema: Due to its anti-inflammatory properties, amla helps in reducing swelling in hands and feet (known as oedema) which might happen during pregnancy.
+- Helps in controlling oedema: Due to its anti-inflammatory properties, amla helps in reducing swelling in the hands and feet (known as oedema) which might happen during pregnancy.

-- Body detox: Amla is a great anti-oxidant and its high water content increases the frequency of urination.
+- Body detox: Amla is a great antioxidant and its high water content increases the frequency of urination.
 This helps in flushing out radicals and toxins from the body.

 Can You Drink Gooseberry Juice When Pregnant?

 It is safe to drink gooseberry or amla juice during pregnancy.
 However, you should avoid packaged amla drinks as they may be sweetened or contain added preservatives and this is not recommended for pregnant women.

-Is Cooked Amla Safe For Pregnant Women?
+Is Cooked Amla Safe for Pregnant Women?

-When To Avoid Amla In Pregnancy?
+When to Avoid Amla During Pregnancy

-Ways To Incorporate Gooseberry (Amla) In Your Diet
+Ways to Incorporate Gooseberry (Amla) in Your Diet

-- Dessert: You can also consume amla with honey after your meal and turn it into a nutritious and healthy dessert.
+4. Dessert: You can also consume amla with honey after your meal and turn it into a nutritious and healthy dessert.

-Is Packaged Amla Juice Good During Pregnancy?
+Is It Good to Drink Packaged Amla Juice During Pregnancy?

 Frequently Asked Questions

 You can consume amla pachak or amla supari during pregnancy which is a dried form of amla.
-This has almost all the benefits of a fresh amla.
+This has almost all the benefits of fresh amla.
 You can make dry amla at home easily.

-2. Can I eat salted Amla when Pregnant?
+2. Can I eat salted amla when pregnant?

 Amla is a superfood with several benefits for pregnant women.
 Just keep the prescribed precautions in mind, and you can enjoy eating this fruit when you are expecting.